Skip to content

 The Human-Centric Pivot

 Following high-profile automation failures — Klarna’s reversal being the most prominent — 2026 is likely to see what SAS has termed a “Human-in-the-Loop Renaissance.”
 The narrative is shifting from “replacement” to “augmentation,” with a premium placed on employees who can manage, audit, and govern AI agents.
-These are the “human centaurs” of the new economy — professionals whose value lies not in competing with AI on speed but in providing the judgement, context, and accountability that autonomous systems cannot.
+The value of these professionals lies not in competing with AI on speed but in providing the judgement, context, and accountability that autonomous systems cannot.

 Conclusion